-It’s very common for Americans to be deficient in vitamin D—a 2009 article in Scientific American noted that over 75% of American teens and adults had insufficient levels.
+It’s very common for Americans to be deficient in vitamin D — a 2009 article in Scientific American noted that over 75% of American teens and adults don't get recommended levels.
 Why is that a big deal?

 For one thing, vitamin D may boost testosterone levels in men.
 Further research is still needed, but this suggests that a lack of vitamin D could be a cause for low testosterone.
 Because low testosterone makes men prone to a variety of health issues, such as sleep apnea, low metabolism, libido and fatigue, maintaining proper vitamin D levels is a critical part of men’s health.

-Low vitamin D also increases the risk of heart disease and decreases bone density.
-This is especially essential for older men, who are generally more prone to falls, particularly combined with the low muscle strength low testosterone may cause.
+Low vitamin D also supports heart health and bone health.
+This is especially essential for older men, who are generally more prone to falls.

 2. Magnesium is crucial to overall wellness

-Magnesium is a mineral that is important for so many bodily functions, it’s hard to keep track of them all.
+Magnesium is a mineral that is important for many bodily functions.
 It is critical for blood glucose control, protein synthesis, nerve function, and more.

-As with vitamin D, you might be surprised to learn that deficiencies of this essential mineral are common.
+As with vitamin D, you might be surprised to learn that people don't get enough of this essential mineral.
 According to the USDA, 57% of the US population does not meet the recommended daily intake of magnesium.

 One way to up your magnesium intake is to consume more foods that are high in magnesium, such as spinach, almonds, black beans, and bananas.

 On top of increasing your consumption of magnesium-rich foods, supplementation is also important.
-Research indicates that magnesium supplementation can increase blood levels of testosterone, especially when coupled with exercise.
-Another study found that those who took magnesium supplements had significant strength gains.
+Research indicates that magnesium supplementation can support blood levels of testosterone, especially when coupled with exercise.
+Another study found that those who took magnesium supplements supported muscular health.

 Make sure to get the recommended dose of magnesium to promote strength, sexual health, and your all around well-being.
 According to the National Institute of Health, it is recommended that men who are 19-30 years old consume 400 mg of magnesium daily, while men aged 31 years old or more should aim for 420 mg.
 When supplementing with magnesium, the dose for adults should not exceed 350 mg unless prescribed by a doctor.